amperity/amperity-docs/amperity_modals/source/stitch_benchmarks.rst

 **many-null-records-more**

-   COMBINE INTO ONE COHESIVE PARAGRAPH:

-   Current show more: A higher than expected value may result in overclustering and a lower than expected value may result in underclustering.

-   Current tooltip: This test computes the percentage of records fed to Stitch that are sparse, which is defined as having null email and given name.
-A larger percentage means that the PII being fed into Stitch is less rich than we'd expect, and usually implies a problem with data capture or semantic tagging.
+   A larger percentage of sparse records indicates that the quality of PII that is provided to Stitch is lower than expected.
+Review data sources that contain PII along with the semantic tags that are applied.

 Shared name and email address